 The witch closes her eyes.
 Her shoulders sagged.
 “She’s not a creature of this world.
 She doesn’t belong here...” she whispers in defeat, her lower lip quivers.

 “It doesn’t matter.
 You did promise to do this,” argues the man.
 His voice softening as he senses her caving in.

-The expression on the other woman's face hardens.
+The expression on Victoria's face hardens.
 “She’s my baby.
 My child.
 She’s mischievous and a handful but she’s not evil.
 And I’m not here for your unwanted advise.
 I’m here to pay you a lot of money for your services and your silence.”